elijahcruz12/tasker/README.md

 Tasker is a SSH task manager that allows you to easily do things like run all your deployment commands for your production server in just one simple command.

-Note that tasker is currently in beta, and the only thing possible as per this release is the ability to add hosts, view them, and rename them.
-Could be useful for now if you need to remember multiple servers at once.
+## How it works

+Tasker works by saving hosts, the names you pick for them, and deployment file names in Redis.
+It also saves .dep files (pretty much txt files), in Tasker's location on your computer.
+By doing all of this, Tasker is able to run deployment tasks quickly and easily.

 ## Requirements

 This whole project was build with PHP and Redis.

-- PHP 7.3+ or PHP 8.0+
+- PHP 7.4+ or PHP 8.0+
 - intl PHP extension
 - Redis
 - Composer